Shaurya-L/Reddit-Flair-Detector/README.md

 ### Part 4: Building a Web Application

-The best model which is Gradient Boosting was deployed as a web app which uses Flask in the backend and HTML at the frontend.
-Following are the screenshots for the web app running on local host.
+The best model which is Gradient Boosting was deployed as a web app which uses Flask in the backend and HTML at the frontend. <br>Following are the screenshots for the web app running on local host.

 ![Screen Shot 2020-04-25 at 11 39 18 PM](https://user-images.githubusercontent.com/57843558/80287305-74808500-874e-11ea-8c92-916b422016b8.png)